wp-plugins/secure-html5-video-player/readme.txt

 == Screenshots ==

 1. Server settings
+2. Skin selection
-2. Playback and compatibility settings
+3. Playback settings
+4. Compatibility settings
-3. Shortcode options and examples
+5. Shortcode options and examples
-4. Post or page featured video interface
+6. Post or page featured video interface
-5. Widget interface
+7. Widget interface

 == Changelog ==

+= 2.4 =
+* Made file caching an optional setting over the legacy pseudo streaming via PHP.
+* Organized settings into tabs.
+* Added option to always display video download links.
+* Improved fallback behavior with native skin.
+* Added support for organization of videos into folders for secured video files.
+* Optimized storage of featured video meta data.

 = 2.3 =
 * Optimized videos so that they're served from cached directories and filenames.
 This dramatically improves the performance on hosting providers that limit the resources allocated to PHP scripts.